xlak/alphabetic/README.md

 # Alphabetic Exploit
-This is a bypass method for certain web filters and monitoring software on school-managed Chromebooks, including network-wide filters.
-It can open tabs that are invisible to monitoring software.
+This is an advanced bypass method targeted at Hapara Highlights and Hapara Filter.
+It can open unfiltered tabs that are invisible on the teacher dashboard.

+It will likely also work with other Chrome web filters and monitoring software, as well as with most network-wide filters.

 To use it, go to [xlak.github.io/alphabetic](https://xlak.github.io/alphabetic)

-# Supported Web Filters
+# Known Support

 Filter | Supported
 --- | ---